 8. Del Bontà 1999 (see note 5 above), p.
 81.

 Marking: Written in English on the verso: "This drawing was given to me by the Residuary Legatee of Mrs. Colley Wellesley, grand daughter-in-law of Ld.
 Wellesley.
 Mrs. Wellesley died in 1940 or 1941 but I did not receive the drawing till January 1947.
 There can be little doubt that it originally belonged to Ld.
 Wellesley.
 (Signed) W.".

 Richard Colley, Marquis of Wellesleyand governor-general of India (until d.
 1842); by descent to his granddaughter-in-law, Mrs. Colley Wellesley(until d. ca. 1941); by descent to the 7th Duke of Wellington(1947–d.
 1972); [ Terence McInerney; until 1992; sold to MMA]

 Bernus-Taylor, Marthe.
-"Musée du Louvre 23 avril–23 juillet 2001."
+"Musée du Louvre 23 Avril–23 Juillet 2001."
 In L'Etrange et le Merveilleux en Terres d'Islam.
-Paris: Musée du Louvre, 2001. p.
-289, ill. fig. 191.
+Paris: Musée du Louvre, 2001. no. 191, p.
+289, ill. (color).